sarvodaya-network/sarvodaya.eu/library/flosha/nonviolent-economy.md

 As the child can't produce as much or any economic value, we deem it our social duty to take care of it and give it what it needs regardless.
 What applies to the child applies to any other man.
 Some cannot produce as much as others.
 Some may be able to produce less and others may be able to produce more.
 But their ability to produce more or less has no relation whatsoever with their needs, nor is it in their interest to always receive in return (if that would even be possible) that exact amount of value that they produced.
 Since when my needs and demands are met, there is no interest in more.
 And if one claims that there is, then these are delusional interests which are not in accordance with their real interests.

+### Wealth and Security
+Money is a sign and a system that promises security by possessing it and only by means of this system one can accumulate delusional wealth.
+One could accumulate true wealth, such as corn and have an abundance of corn stored.
+But this wealth, which is a true form of wealth, as it is actually useful and needed, will give him no real security beyond his own needs.
+If all his needs of corn are met, and if others also have enough corn, then his additional corn is of no use and does not improve his position or make him more secure.
+It would only improve his position as long as other people do not have enough to eat, as he then has something valuable to offer; but that also would only improve his position as long as others who need it are able and willing to play his greedy games.
+Otherwise his abundance of corn surrounded by hungry men won't make him any more secure, but less secure, as they will take it from him by force if they must.
+These same conditions apply to every other form of true material wealth as well.
+So whatever someone has in abundance and way beyond his needs:
+* Is only of any additional value to him (within trade logic) as long as others haven't enough.
+* Is not making him any more secure, but on the other hand requiring him to take all kinds of security measures to protect it.

+So, only due to an abstract invention of a form of wealth that actually has no value but is accepted as a sign of all value (and as long as it is accepted like that) can one improve his position in society, which always means a position in relation to the position of others.
+But the same principle as with true forms of wealth apply:
+* More money than one personally needs to satisfy ones needs is only of additional value to anyone (within trade logic) as long as others do not have enough money to satisfy their needs.
+All power that people have on behalf of money depends always on others not having enough; by them not having enough can those who have more than enough force them to work under their conditions, since they simply have no choice.
+They have a choice between different exploiters, but they must let someone exploit them and dictate conditions simply due to a lack of money.

 ### Economical Principles in the Tribe & Family
 In the family or the household, trade logic is not applied.